Bivek Brubaker & Prescott LLC | Family Law Attorneys

 Georgia Fathers’ Rights Lawyers Advocating For You And Your Children

-Last updated on April 25, 2025
+Last updated on April 16, 2026

 Unmarried fathers in Georgia face unique legal challenges.
 Without automatic rights, they must navigate a complex system to establish their role in their child’s life.

 We understand these challenges and offer compassionate, professional support.
 We are the Marietta-based firm of Bivek Brubaker & Prescott LLC.
 Since 2010, our attorneys have dedicated their careers to practicing family law.
-They are committed to protecting your rights and helping you build a strong relationship with your child.
+We are committed to protecting your rights and helping you build a strong relationship with your child.

 Understanding Georgia Law For Unmarried Fathers